Post

 Modal — Serverless GPU.
 A GPU is the specialised chip a language model needs to run quickly; renting one by the hour starts around $0.20/hr ($150+/mo always-on) on most clouds.
 Modal’s pitch is to allocate a GPU only while a request needs it, run the function, and release the hardware after a short configurable idle window — per-second billing instead of per-hour.
 You describe what your function needs in a Python file (a Docker image, a GPU tier like T4 or A10G, the idle window) and Modal handles the orchestration.
 For a portfolio demo where the model runs maybe ten seconds per visitor in bursts hours apart, the cost shape comes out to typically $5–10/month instead of $150+.
 Closest analogs: Replicate, Runpod, Banana, AWS SageMaker Serverless.

 A common theme across all five: revenue scales with usage, and idle usage costs near-zero.
 The portfolio shape — bursty visitors arriving in ones and twos, with hours of nothing in between — is exactly the load shape these free tiers were designed around.
 The architecture this post describes works at ~$10/month not because we negotiated discounts but because the providers were built to make small idle workloads cost nothing.
 The flip side: at sustained product-scale traffic, the same providers cost the same as their always-on competitors.
-You pick scale-to-zero when bursty traffic is the design target; you’d pick differently if it weren’t.
+You pick scale-to-zero when bursty traffic is the design target, and you’d pick differently if it weren’t.

 Now the architectural argument — why these specific five, rather than running everything on one server.